 When “we pushed back our enemies in Your name,” he continued, “we trampled on our foes!”
 What a testimony to the power and victory that is available to us through our God!

 Like Israel, we must come to the same conclusion and make the same confession with the same amount of conviction: “In Your name, Heavenly Father, we can trample on our foes.”
-When we read God’s Word and use it as a standard for our lives He will give us His “feedback” and provide a path for us to renew our relationship with Him.
-If we allow His Word to do its work, we will discover our failings and can call on Him for His grace and forgiveness and restoration.
+When we read God’s Word and use it as the standard for our lives, He will give us His “feedback” and provide a path for us to renew our relationship with Him.
+If we allow His Word to do its work, we will discover our failings and can call on Him for His grace and forgiveness, courage and restoration.

-Prayer: We pray, Almighty Lord, for a willingness to realize that apart from You there is nor will ever be any victory over our foes.
+Prayer: We pray, Almighty Lord, for a willingness to realize that apart from You there is no victory over our foes.
+Lead us in Your strength!
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 44:5 Through you we push back our enemies; through your name we trample our foes.
+Scripture For Today: Only by your power can we push back our enemies; only in your name can we trample our foes.
+Psalm 44:5